Manaswin07/Latex-WallCalendar/Readme.md

 Based on latex-calgen by simu https://github.com/simu/latex-calgen

 ## Features:
+1. Has an easy to work with GUI.
-1. Can include a customized background image and a common footer image.
+2. Can include a customized background image and a common footer image.
-2. Ability to load data from a .csv file
+3. Ability to load data from a .csv file

 ## Prerequisites: